Violet-sword/AI-Assistant-ToolCall-Function/README.md

 # AI Assistant Using ToolCall Function

 This project bridges the gap between AI language models and real-world data.
-By connecting an Ollama-served LLM with a weather API, it demonstrates how LLMs can call external tools to provide accurate, up-to-date information on demand.
+In this example, we provided the Ollama-served LLM with a weather API, demonstrating how LLMs can call external tools to provide accurate, up-to-date information on demand.

 It's a hands-on example of LLM tool use, perfect for developers exploring agent-style workflows.